Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Limitations, Future Work and Conclusion

-\revision{We proposed new metrics to measure the interaction by computing the time spent in each {\cups} state, and modification to existing time and acceptance metrics by accounting for suggestions that get verified only after they get accepted.
-We proposed new interface design suggestion: if we allow programmers to signal their current state, then we can better serve their needs, for example, by reducing latency if they are waiting for a suggestion.
-Future work will aim to test the effectiveness of these design suggestions as well.}
+Our studies with \cups labels revealed that when solving a coding task with \copilot, programmers may spend a large fraction of total session time (34.3\%) on just double-checking and editing \copilot suggestions, and spend more than half of the task time on \copilot related activities, together indicating that introducing \copilot into an IDE can significantly change user behavior.
+We proposed new metrics to measure the interaction by computing the time spent in each {\cups} state and modification to existing time and acceptance metrics by accounting for suggestions that get verified only after they get accepted.
+We proposed a new interface design suggestion: if we allow programmers to signal their current state, then we can better serve their needs, for example, by reducing latency if they are waiting for a suggestion.